 How to Stay Safe

-The National Highway Traffic Safety Administration (NHTSA) has found that seat belts saved over 14,000 lives in 2016 alone.
-Frontal air bags saved an additional 3,000 that same year.
+The National Highway Traffic Safety Administration (NHTSA) has found that seat belts save about 15,000 lives each year.
+Frontal air bags save almost 2,000 more each year on average.

 North Carolina Personal Injury Attorneys Evaluate Your Case for FREE